birknergard/trump-thoughts/README.md

 - remembers users unfinished thought creation
     - store incomplete created thought in localstorage when navigating out
     - Make uploaded image persistent even when not submitted
+- Unfinished thoughts are now saved with a button, and loaded when returning
+- When having selected an image for a thought but not saved it, and then reentering the page, the image is not deleted from the API.

 ## Useful commands